moonlight-stream/moonlight-windows/README.md

 * Turn on GameStream in the GFE settings
 * If you are connecting from outside the same network, turn on internet streaming
-* When on the same network as your PC, open Limelight and tap on your PC in the list and then tap "Pair With PC"
+* When on the same network as your PC, open Moonlight and tap on your PC in the list and then tap "Pair With PC"
 * Accept the pairing confirmation on your PC
 * Play games!

 ##Contribute
 - Fork us and set up a solution in Visual Studio
-- Add [Limelight Common](https://github.com/limelight-stream/limelight-common-c) as a project in your solution
+- Add [Moonlight Common](https://github.com/moonlight-stream/moonlight-common-c) as a project in your solution
 - Write code
 - Send Pull Requests